Home » Halloween Recipes » Graveyard Brownies | Spooky Halloween Dessert!

 Can I make these Graveyard Brownies in a 13″ x 9″ pan?

-But if you wanted to make these for a party or a big family, a 13″ x 9″ recipe is a must!
-If you have a favorite homemade recipe, adjust it to fit a 13′ x 9″ pan, or if using a boxed brownie mix, get the one labeled “family sized”.
+• Increase brownies: If you have a favorite homemade recipe, double it to fit a 13′ x 9″ pan or if using a boxed brownie mix, get the one labeled “family sized”.

 Halloween themed sprinkles

 Wilton Halloween Sprinkles – These can be found at the craft store for super cheap.
-I got mine at Joann Fabrics.
-I love these sprinkles because they have everything you need for spooky garnishes– bats, creepy bugs, skulls, pumpkins, ghosts, and witches’ hats!
+I love these sprinkles because they have everything you need in one container– bone candy, bats, creepy bugs, skulls, pumpkins, ghosts, and witches’ hats!

 Milano Cookies– I used the milk chocolate variety, but use what you love!
-If you can’t find Milano cookies, use rectangles of graham crackers, Biscoff cookies, or any other oblong cookie that strikes your fancy.
+If you can’t find Milano cookies, use rectangles of graham crackers, Biscoff cookies, or any other oblong cookie.

 White Fudge Dipped Oreo Bites – I used these for the full moons and glued the toothpicks on the backs with candy melts.